 Ok(s)

 }

+Listing 9-8: Chaining method calls after the question mark operator

 We’ve moved the creation of the new String in s to the beginning of the function; that part hasn’t changed.
 Instead of creating a variable f, we’ve chained the call to read_to_string directly onto the result of File::open("hello.txt")?.
 We still have a ? at the end of the read_to_string call, and we still return an Ok value containing the username in s when both File::open and read_to_string succeed rather than returning errors.
-The functionality is again the same as in Listing 9-5 and Listing 9-6, this is just a different, more ergonomic way to write it.
+The functionality is again the same as in Listing 9-6 and Listing 9-7; this is just a different, more ergonomic way to write it.